A Geometric Approach to Fault Detection and Isolation of Two-Dimensional (2D) Systems

-where $e(i,j)=\omega(i,j)-\hat{\omega}(i,j)$.
-By considering the LMI condition \eqref{Eq:LMICon4ObsFactorOurSys} and invoking results from Corollary \ref{Col:ObserverDesignLMI}, the error dynamics \eqref{Eq:ErrorDynSuff} is asymptotically stable.
+By invoking Theorem \ref{Thm:NecSuffFDI}, the fault $f_1$ is detectable and isolable, and consequently the residual signal $r_1$ in \eqref{Eq:Filter_F1} exists (and is decoupled from all faults but $f_1$).
+By considering the LMI condition \eqref{Eq:LMICon4ObsFactorOurSys} and invoking results from Corollary \ref{Col:ObserverDesignLMI}, the error dynamics \eqref{Eq:Res} is asymptotically stable.
 If $f_1(\cdot,\cdot)=0$, the residual signal $r_1(\cdot,\cdot)$ converges to zero as $i+j\rightarrow\infty$.
 Otherwise, the residual has a value that is different from zero.
 Therefore, the condition \eqref{FDI_InObs1} is satisfied and the FDI problem is solvable.
 By following along the same procedure as those above one can also design another state estimation observer to detect and isolate the fault $f_2(\cdot,\cdot)$.
 Therefore, this completes the proof of the corollary. \end{proof} \begin{remark} It is worth noting that one can directly work with $\ssp{N}_g$ (as defined in \eqref{Eq:UnobserSpaceGeneral}) and derive necessary and sufficient conditions by following along the same steps as those that have been proposed in \cite{ECC2014}.
 However, there are two main drawbacks associated with this approach that are as follows: \begin{enumerate} \item The invariant subspaces are \underline{not} necessarily computed in a finite number of steps. \item By factoring out $\ssp{N}_g$, the resulting subsystem does not necessarily have a Fin-D representation.
 For more clarification on 2D realization, refer to the work in \cite{FMMinimalRealization}. \end{enumerate} \end{remark}

 To summarize, Theorem \ref{Thm:NecSuffFDI} provides a single necessary sufficient condition for detectability and isolability of the faults (refer to Subsection \ref{Sec:FDI}) that is also necessary for solvability of the FDI problem.
 Three sets of sufficient conditions for solvability of the FDI problem by utilizing (i) a (delayed) deadbeat observer, (ii) an ordinary deadbeat observer, and (ii) a 2D Luenberger observer are derived in Corollaries \ref{Col:FDI_DelayedDeadBeat_Suff}, \ref{Col:FDI_DeadBeat_Suff} and \ref{Col:FDI_LMI_Suff}, respectively.